A product user guide or manual can mean a great customer experience and a terrible one.

 The user manual needs a logical flow and hierarchy to give users an easy time finding content.
 This means including a table of contents, titles, headings, subheadings and document sections.

 Including visuals in your user guide is how you catch a user's attention reading the manual.
-Without visuals, your user manual is just a long boring block of text.
+Without visual work instructions, your user manual is just a long boring block of text.
 Include visuals like videos, images, screenshots, diagrams, etc., to make the documentation interactive.

 Initially, most user guides were printed, and users needed to scan-read them for information.
 Thanks to the Internet, you can make a user guide searchable for easy navigation.
 Also, delivering your user guide as a document in a digital knowledge base with a distinct and prominent search bar makes it easy to find.
 The document's search support and search bar should be able to predict search terms and deliver them as searched.